eclipse-archived/ceylon-lang.org/documentation/1.2/faq/language-design.md

 the above in Java, which I suppose provides a partial motivation for having checked exceptions in _Java_.
 But we're talking about Ceylon here.)

+### Constructors

+> Does Ceylon really need constructors?

+Originally we hoped to avoid adding a separate constructor notion to the language.
+However, experience convinced us that constructors are necessary, even though we only use them in very rare cases.
+Constructors offer us three clear advantages:

+- We can more cleanly separate the initialization logic of a class with more than one initialization path.
+Thus, constructors improved the APIs and internal implementations of classes like `Array`, `ArrayList`, and `HashMap`.
+- When a superclass has multiple initialization paths, a subclass can inherit them using constructor delegation.
+This was simply not possible with any proposed workaround.
+Thus, constructors solved the difficult problem of implementing class hierarchies with `clone()` methods.
+- Value constructors provide a firm foundational building block for the notion of a "singleton" instance.
+Thus, we were about to redefine the notion of an `object` anonymous class in a _much_ more satisfying way, in terms of value constructors.

+Constructors in other languages have always left us with a bad taste in our mouths, so we spent a lot of design effort on making Ceylon's constructors regular and elegant, without breaking any of the principles of block structure, visibility, or definite initialization.

+Ultimately we're very happy with the result.